canonical/ubuntu-pro-client/docs/howtoguides/how_to_resolve_given_cve.rst

 How to resolve a specific CVE or USN
 ************************************

-In this guide, we will introduce the ``pro fix`` command and go into more details about the different scenarios you may encounter when using ``pro fix`` to resolve CVEs/USNs.
+In this guide, we will introduce the ``pro fix`` command and show how you can use it to resolve CVEs/USNs.

 .. note::